PROCEDURES FOR ENGAGING CONSULTANTS

 When the approved Request for Approval to Engage Consultant form is returned to the

-Department, a Consulting Agreement (sample attached) will be prepared by the requesting
+Department, a Consulting Agreement will be prepared by the requesting department.

-department.
-Three (3) copies must be signed by the Consultant: one (1) for his/her
+Three (3) copies must be signed by the Consultant: one (1) for his/her file and two

-file and two (2) for the University.
-This Agreement will be executed originally for
+(2) for the University.
+This Agreement will be executed originally for the limited

-the limited period specified by the Department or for the duration of the current
+period specified by the Department or for the duration of the current grant or contract,

-grant or contract, whichever is less.
-It may be subsequently amended to include additional
+whichever is less.
+It may be subsequently amended to include additional services by

-services by agreement between the two parties.
-Executed copies of the agreement, and
+agreement between the two parties.
+Executed copies of the agreement, and any amendments

-any amendments thereto, will be forwarded to the Department and the Consultant by
+thereto, will be forwarded to the Department and the Consultant by the Vice President’s

 It is the responsibility of the benefiting department to ensure that the daily rate paid is reasonable and, if funded by a sponsoring Federal agency (either directly or as flow-through from another sponsor) does not exceed the maximum approved rate of that Federal agency.
 The Office of Grants and Contracts will monitor the payment process to further ensure that proper rates are used when Federal funds are the source.